postmanlabs/labs-docs/v6/postman/mock_servers/mocking_with_examples.md

 3. Saving the request R1's response as an example (P1)
 4. Creating a mock (M1) for the collection (C1)
 5. Sending a request using the mock server (M1)
-6. Response matching request query params
+6. Using query params to match

 ### Setting up some basics